danschewy/onlychains/README.md

 Creator page for each person
 Card to unlock a photo/subscribe to individual

+## Boris

+1. Read posts
+2. Write post
+3. Edit post
+4. Delete post

+Fill out a form to make post
+We make call to db to create user
-view subscriptions if logged in and authentication news page top creators list feed of all latest posts
+We will only send it when use is signed in with wallet view subscriptions if logged in and authenticated *news page
+*top creators list
+*feed of all latest posts

+Take your time do it slow

+## TODO

+404 page for posts
+404 page for users